 When it comes to Information Technology, we lead the way.
 We’re constantly pushing ourselves to stay ahead of the game, exploiting technology to keep people safe, enable industries to operate, aircraft to take off and land safely, and Government to make key decisions.
 Working with global partners such as NASA, our IT projects reach as far as Space.

 State of the art networking infrastructure lay the foundations for our raw data all around the world – from satellites and radars to ground and ship based observing stations.
 We use supercomputers to run our forecast models and predict the weather.
-Our new supercomputer processes 1,200 trillion calculations per second.
-That’s about as powerful as 40,000 home computers.
+Our new supercomputer processes 1,200 trillion calculations per second. equivalent to ~40,000 home computers.
+In addition, Met Office scientists rely on a network of Linux computers to handle the large volumes of data required and for visualising model output and creating forecasts.

-Behind our cutting edge, world class technology is innovative, world class people.
+Behind our cutting edge, world class technology are innovative, world class people.
 The Technology and Information Services programme drives our IT operations from concept, through development, to service delivery.
-They design, build and support the systems that deliver relied-upon forecasts 24/7, all over the world to meet the needs of our organisation and, most importantly, our customers.
+They design, build and support the systems that deliver relied-upon forecasts 24/7, all over the world to meet the needs of our organisation and, most importantly, our customers

 Providing information is one thing.
 Helping people use it to its full potential is another.
-But that's exactly what the Core Data Production Programme is all about.
+But that's exactly what the IT Applications Programme is all about.
 The programme transforms huge amounts of data into digestible chunks and specialist systems.
 And they look after existing systems too – developing and enhancing both functionality and content.

 They make sure that everyone from research scientists to forecasters can easily manage process, store and produce information.
 Setting up weather observation systems, storage management and other core processes, the team is split into expert groups, covering corporate management information, forecast model data, observations and data for customers.